 They admitted their mistakes upfront, apologized, explained how they would do better in the future, and moved on.
 You couldn’t ask for a better response to a screw up.

 So don’t be ashamed of mistakes.
-Nobody is interesting if they are perfect.
+Nobody is interesting if you are perfect.
 If we make mistakes in our marketing efforts, use them to learn how to improve.
 Even better, use them as an opportunity to let your audience see your company as made up of real people who, like them, sometimes have “oops” days.